Navigating relationships can be a tricky business, especially when there are toxic people involved.

 7) Feigning helplessness

-I remember a time when a close friend would always express how she couldn’t handle things on her own.
-From minor tasks to major decisions, she would act helpless, often stating that she didn’t know what to do.
+Another common tactic is feigning helplessness.
+A toxic woman might constantly express how she can’t handle things on her own.
+From minor tasks to major decisions, she acts helpless, often stating that she doesn’t know what to do.

-As someone who cared for her, I would always step in to help out, going out of my way to ensure she was okay.
-However, over time I realized that she was not as helpless as she portrayed herself to be.
-Rather, she was using this feigned helplessness to get me to do things for her.
+As someone who cares, you naturally step in to help out, going out of your way to ensure she’s okay.
+However, over time you may realize that she’s not as helpless as she portrays herself to be.
+Rather, she’s using this feigned helplessness to get you to do things for her.

 Recognizing this tactic is essential.
 While it’s good to help others, it’s also important not to let anyone take undue advantage of your kindness.